-Having regard to the importance and nature of the action, a mid-term evaluation will be carried out for this action or its components via independent consultants contracted by the Commission.
+Having regard to the importance and nature of the action, a final evaluation will be carried out for this action or its components via independent consultants contracted by the Commission.
+It will be carried out for accountability and learning purposes at various levels (including for policy revision).